-- Good attendance and arriving on time to school for the start of the day and individual lessons. - Walking around school in an appropriate manner at all times. - Knowing which areas of the school are 'in bounds' during periods of free time i.e. Break and lunchtime.
-Knowing how to speak to a 'Play-Time Buddy' if they need or want to. - Ensuring pupils have a clear understanding of the school timetable and arrive at school with the appropriate equipment/clothing to take part in all activities. - Supervision during school and at break times is key to preventing incidences of poor behaviour.
+- Good attendance and arriving on time to school for the start of the day and individual lessons. - Walking around school in an appropriate manner at all times. - Knowing which areas of the school are 'in bounds' during periods of free time i.e. Break and lunchtime. - Ensuring pupils have a clear understanding of the school timetable. - Supervision during school and at break times is key to preventing incidences of poor behaviour.
 Close supervision/monitoring of identified pupils will take place in collaboration with the class teacher and break time cover staff.
 Close monitoring details will be recorded by the class teacher on CPOMS.
+The Bridge provision will also be used to provide more specific support for children with additional Social, Emotional and Mental Health needs at structured and unstructured times of the day.